mtangaro/ansible-role-laniakea-cert-fix/README.md

 ansible-playbook ansible-role-laniakea-cert-fix/playbook.yml -e "admin_email=YOUR_EMAIL"
 ```

+**where you need to change <YOUR_EMAIL> field with a valid email address**.

 The script will configure the machine for you.
 An example of output is available [here](https://github.com/mtangaro/ansible-role-laniakea-cert-fix/blob/main/fix.log).

-The script will print also the new address where the Galaxy instance is availabl=
+The script will print also the new address where the Galaxy instance is available:

 ```
 TASK [ansible-role-laniakea-cert-fix : debug] *****************************************************